Reserve study: Purpose

 The purpose of a reserve study is to give those overseeing the maintenance of the property a better idea of what major expenses to expect and an educated estimate of when these expenses will occur.
 With this knowledge, the homeowners' association board or manager can create a budget so association members will offset ongoing deterioration with ongoing reserve funding^{†}, designed such that the cash is available to accomplish these major upcoming projects in a timely manner.
 There is no reason for leadership to be surprised by the need to perform major building repair or replacement projects that deteriorated often in plain sight and over a number of years.
 In addition, the reserve study provides important annual disclosures to association members (and prospective buyers) about the condition of common area components, and the level of preparedness (strength) of the reserve fund (typically measured in terms of Percent funded).
 A HOA reserve study is a roadmap that allows decisions to be made which will be efficient and effective for the long term.
 The International Capital Budgeting Institute has established standards for calculating percent funded.
 There are three methods of making this calculation, and differences between reserve practitioners can, unfortunately, result in significant differences in the percent funded amount.
-(This reference returns the error "404 Page not found", but the methods used in cash-flow analyses don't give correct values anyway).

 († : It is important to account for inflation and interest earned in Reserve Study Funding Plans, as these effects are often very significant.

 A reserve study for CICs should: